-In the Mini-Facelift before and after photos above, the lateral facial laxity, jawline, jowls and neck are all significantly improved.
+In the Mini-Facelift Before and After Photos above, the lateral facial laxity, jawline, jowls and neck are all significantly improved.
 The platysmal band running down the anterior neck is also improved, but not gone.
 A full Necklift with platysmaplasty would provide additional improvement in this area.
 Every patient is treated as an individual.
-After a careful consultation, reviewing the pros and cons or each procedure, this patient decided a shorter recovery was more important than the best possible result.
-She proceeded with a Mini-Rhytidectomy and was very happy with her improvement, a speedy recovery, and just a few days of downtime, something a full Facelift/Necklift cannot provide.
+After a careful consultation, reviewing the pros and cons for each procedure, this patient decided a shorter recovery was more important than the best possible result.
+She proceeded with a Mini-Rhytidectomy and was very happy with her improvement, her speedy recovery, and just a few days of downtime, something a full Facelift/Necklift cannot provide.

 Every necklift is individualized.
 Dr. Joseph Mele is a Board Certified Plastic Surgeon, with years of experience.
 He wants to achieve great results every time, but he does not do the same operation every time.
-Sometimes we need to use every technique in the book, while other times keeping it simple will achieve excellent results.
+Sometimes Dr. Mele uses every technique in the book; while other times, keeping it simple will achieve excellent results.

 For large amounts of excess skin and well defined platysmal bands, a full Facelift with Necklift is needed get the best results.
 When the neck has problems isolated to the lateral neck and jowls, and when the extra skin is not excessive, a Mini-Facelift may be sufficient.
 The benefits of Mini-Facelifts include a shorter scar and shorter recovery, but being Mini-Facelifts they cannot provide as much improvement or as long lasting a result as the traditional Face or Neck Lift.

 For more information on Mini Facelift Surgery, please visit our Mini Face Lift and Mini Rhytidectomy Page.